livingcomputermuseum/sImlac/imlac/notes/readme.txt

 there.
 Support for additional hardware is planned, but is mostly dependent on finding software that requires it.

-Since this is v0.2, there are still likely to be bugs.
+Since this is v0.3, there are still likely to be bugs.
+In particular, the PDS-4 support introduced in this release is not well tested due to lack of applicable software.

 Questions, comments, or bug reports can be directed at joshd@livingcomputers.org.